TongWu/IT5003-DataStructureAlgrithm/README.md

 - The most of the content and material used in this repo are referred from the National University of Singapore.
 Few of contents in the block as mentioned before, are referenced from the University of Manchester, Columbia University, website or/and self-organized.

-- **Do not share any content in this repo to anyone without permission, including course material, video, lab assignment and notes.**
+- **Do not share any content in this repo to anyone without permission, including course materials, videos, lab assignments and notes.**

 ### 1.2 Notes